azrab9080/Walmart_Superstore_Sales_Analysis/README.md

 Power BI was used to transform the SQL analysis results into **interactive dashboards**.
 Key performance indicators (KPIs), trend charts, and comparative visuals were designed to provide an intuitive understanding of business performance.
 The dashboards highlight patterns such as regional sales dominance, category-wise revenue contribution, and profit fluctuations over time.

-> **Note:** PostgreSQL is not directly connected to Power BI in this project.
-> SQL queries and Power BI dashboards are maintained separately to demonstrate strong querying logic and independent visualization capabilities.
-This approach ensures clarity in analytical reasoning while keeping dashboard design focused and optimized.

 ### 📈 Key Outcomes
 - Identification of regions contributing the highest overall sales
 - Clear visibility into category and sub-category profitability